AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

 export apiKey="<YOUR_API_KEY>"
 ```

-### Example 1: Replacing a SmartObject
+### Example 1: Replacing a smartObject
-The `/smartObject` endpoint can take an input PSD file with an embedded smartobject and can replace with another smartobject.
+The `/smartObject` endpoint can take an input PSD file with an embedded smartObject and can replace with another smartObject.
 This API is a simple API developed to ease the smartObject replacement workflow for an user.

 This example shows how you can replace an embedded smart object.  <a href="https://github.com/AdobeDocs/cis-photoshop-api-docs/tree/main/sample-code/s3-smart-object-replacement">Sample Code</a>